 Because shared meaning exists in the observable world and collaborative meaning making necessarily unfolds there, CSCL researchers can make learning visible by interpreting these meanings and practices.
-As argued in part II of this book, collaborators must make their understandings of what they say, hear, and see public for their partners to work together with them.
-This does not mean that everything is made explicit.
-However, people collaborating face to face give frequent feedback to each other through subtle word choices, inflections, gaze, bodily orientations, and gestures.
+As argued in part II of this book, collaborators must make their understandings of what they say, hear and see public in order for their partners to work together with them.
+Of course, this does not mean that everything is made explicit.
+However, people collaborating face-toface give frequent feedback to each other through subtle word choices, inflections, gaze, bodily orientations and gestures.
 People collaborating through computer mediation must find other ways to share understandings and orientations (see chapter 14).
 When possible breakdowns occur, indicating a divergence of interpretation, explicit discussion will often ensue to the extent needed to restore a sense of shared understanding.
-One can see this in the details of discourse-for example, in the analysis by Roschelle (1996) cited in Koschmann's keynote, as well as in the analysis of chapter 12.
+One can see this in the details of discourse, for example in the analysis by Roschelle (1996) cited in Koschmann's keynote, as well as in the analysis of chapter 12.
 The clues for making visible the learning that took place during collaboration can generally be found in the externalizations and artifacts that were created.

-Researchers must be able to interpret these meanings-for example, through microethnography or conversation analysis (Garfinkel, 1967; Sacks, 1992).
-This requires that the interpretive horizons (historical and cultural worlds) of the researchers and their subjects overlap sufficiently (Gadamer, 1988).
+Of course, the researchers must be able to interpret these meanings-e.g., through micro-ethnography or conversation analysis (Garfinkel, 1967; Sacks, 1992).
+This requires that the interpretive horizons (historical and cultural worlds) of the researchers and their subjects overlap sufficiently (Gadamer, 1960/1988).
 Hermeneutic theory emphasizes the historical context that conditions interpretation.
 Collaboration science is necessarily a human science, both in the sense that it requires interpretive acts on the part of the researchers and in the sense that it is concerned with the interpretations of the subjects.
 The basis for possible scientific objectivity lies in the nature of meaning as shared and in the methods of rigorous interpretation that ensure intersubjective validity-including the agreement of interpretations by multiple researchers from their personal perspectives, developed through professional and methodological training.

 There are also implications of the foregoing view of meaning for the design of collaboration technologies.
-A computer environment for supporting collaborative learning is not a characterless channel of communication but is itself a complex designed artifact that embodies its own cluster of meanings.
-Users must be able to interpret its affordances to realize how it is intended to be used.
+A computer environment to support collaborative learning is not a character-less channel of communication, but is itself a complex designed artifact that embodies its own cluster of meanings.
+Users must be able to interpret its affordances, to realize how it is intended to be used.
 Again, there must be an overlap of interpretive horizons-between the design and use communities.
-Computer support for collaboration transforms the interprets and the nature of the constructed meanings-for instance, changing the patterns of communication and the formats of textual constructions.
+Computer support for collaboration transforms the interpersonal interactions and the nature of the constructed meanings-for instance, changing the patterns of communication and the formats of textual constructions.